neveenaburomman/advanced-js-reading-notes/17-useStateHook.md

 A Hook is a special function that lets you “hook into” React features.
 For example, useState is a Hook that lets you add React state to function components.

+The two most used hooks are the useState() hook, which allows functional components to have a dedicated state of their own, and the useEffect() hook, which allows functional components to manipulate DOM elements before each render (almost like one gets to do it in lifecycle functions). useState() hook allows one to declare a state variable inside a function.
+It should be noted that one use of useState() can only be used to declare one state variable.

 ## What is the use of useState () in Hook?

 useState is a Hook (function) that allows you to have state variables in functional components.
 You pass the initial state to this function and it returns a